Mental Health & Sleep

 Avoid alcohol - alcohol is terrible for sleep quality and its diuretic properties can keep us up all night peeing.

 Reduce light and noise - an obvious and easily-achieved habit.
-Using Night Visor™ will prevent disturbances and help you achieve optimal sleep quality.
+Having a SLEEP MASK and EARPLUGS will prevent any disturbances and help you achieve optimal sleep quality.

 No screens - putting in place a rule of no screens 2 hours before sleeping will significantly help regulate sleep patterns.
 Screens emit blue light which inhibits melatonin production, the hormone that helps us go to sleep.
 Furthermore, looking at screens increases our anxiety and therefore cortisol levels as our brains try to process the myriad of information coming from them.